semgrep/semgrep-vscode/README.md

 ## Support

-Please, if you need our support, join the [Semgrep community Slack workspace](http://go.semgrep.dev/slack) and tell us about any problems you encountered.
+If you need our support, join the [Semgrep community Slack workspace](http://go.semgrep.dev/slack) and tell us about any problems you encountered.